Secret: Behind-The-Scenes Essentials

 Crest 3D White Whitening Strips Professional Effects ($45)

 There's a reason you've never seen me advertise one of the many teeth-bleaching options on Instagram.
 I am much more #basic when it comes to my teeth (#dentistsdaughter) and I'm always hell-bent on their health (I'm an oral hygiene maniac) and care more about them looking natural rather than like a row of too-perfect Chiclets.
-(If this means they're a shade or two away from complete, blinding whiteness, that's fine by me.)
 I'm generally OK with the whiteness of my teeth but will occasionally use a strip touch-up if I feel like they're beginning to look dim.
 It's usually while I'm getting ready for an evening out, and I'll just apply them to the top and bottom (be sure to dry the area first; I use a tissue!) and leave them on for anywhere from half an hour to an hour.
 I don't get any sensitivity issues with Crest's strips (this has been an issue with some of the options out there) and a little goes a long way; one or two sessions of this and I'm good for about 4-6 months.
 A tip that surprised me when I read it: As counterintuitive as it feels, don't apply a whitening strip after brushing (at least, not with toothpaste containing fluoride, which most toothpastes do); the fluoride literally blocks the peroxide.

 One of the joys (and curses) of living in NYC is that every day is a bit of a marathon.
 A normal day of errand-running simply doesn't look the way it does in other cities.
 I can't run around the city and dip into various destinations, tossing and leaving my belongings in a car.
 (Everything I bring with me I am bringing with me and will be on my person for the entire day.)
 As such, I tend to look like a bonafide bag lady in this city, lugging my laptop, sometimes a change of shoes, whatever purchase I might've made, maybe some groceries.
 You really do get your sweat on, so it's no surprise I take my underarm situation very seriously.

 I joke that Secret Clinical Strength should be called Secret "Industrial Strength"; You just apply once in the morning and that's it.
-It has a nice, simple, clean scent (I use "Completely Clean") that isn't overpowering (some I've tried actually give me headaches) and I swear, it really is invisible.
+It has a nice, simple, clean scent (I use "Completely Clean") that isn't overpowering and I swear, it really is invisible.

-I wear this pretty much every day, especially when I'm doing yoga or barre, but I think it speaks volumes that I wear it every time I have an audition or performance (I love that it doesn't leave white residue on my singing dresses, especially since so many of them are black).
+I wear this pretty much every day, especially when I'm doing yoga or barre and working up a sweat, but I think it speaks volumes that I wear it every time I have an audition or performance (I love that it doesn't leave white residue on my singing dresses, especially since so many of them are black).
 Also, I wore this stuff on my wedding day (and danced the night away until 3am!) without a worry.
-Whether it's a high-stress situation or a long, sweltering Summer day, it just works, reliably and well.
+Whether it's a high-stress situation or a long, sweltering Summer day, it just works, both reliably and well.
+FYI, it's available right now at CVS!

 Underarms & Legs